dataiku/dss-integration-vscode/README.md

 ### Wiki

-You can browse all the wiki articles of a project, create, remove, edit and save them back into DSS.
+You can browse all wiki articles of a project, create, remove, edit and save them back into DSS.

+### Libraries

+You can browse all files in the code libraries of a project.
+You can then add, remove or edit these files and the changes will be reflected into DSS.

 #### Plugins

 You can browse into your plugins' hierarchy, edit the files and when you save them, they will be saved back into DSS.
 When you select a folder, a new icon will appear to let you add new files in this folder.

-Note: When working with a DSS 5.1.3 or lower instance, saving a plugin file saving a plugin file will overide the one on the DSS instance even if it's more recent.

-### DSS >= 5.1.0

 #### Code Recipe